-Barea About middle course Mareb and headwaters of the Barka, north frontier Base or !
-Abyssinia; closely related in habits, type, &c., but of different speech (Nere- Kunáma . ! bena and Bazena-aura); apparently the true aborigines of Abyssinia.† Birket Masalit Abu-Sar ib Dar-Fur, chiefly towards Wadai frontier; of doubtful affinities (Barth, iii., p.
+Barea .
+Basê or .
+Kunâma .
+About middle course Mareb and headwaters of the Barka, north frontice Abyssinia; closely related in habits, type, &c., but of different speech (Nerebena and Bazena-aura); apparently the true aborigines of Abyssinia.
+Birkit .
+Masalit .
+Abu-Sarib Tala .
+Dar-Fur, chiefly towards Wadai frontier; of doubtful affinities (Barth, iii., p.
 539).
-Tala Bukka Assiri The aborigines of Kordofan, apparently extinct or absorbed in the Tegelé and Nubas.
-Tegelé .
-1 Tomor and a control of the first and the standard of National Actions at the standard of the s Tekelê Large nation south Kordofan, usually classed as Nubas, but quite distinct.
-Qadeyat In thirty villages, south and east of Mount Kordofan; said to be of Funj origin.
+Bakka .
+Assiri .
+The aborigines of Kordofan, apparently extinct or absorbed in the Tegelé and Tegelé .
+Nubas.
+Tekelé .
+Large nation south Kordofan, usually classed as Nubas, but quite distinct.
+Qadeyat .
 Musabat .
-1 Obeid district, Kordofan; claim descent from the Kunjara of Dar-Pur, where some Muserbat .] are still found; all now speak Arabic exclusively.
+Muserbat .
+In thirty villages, south and east of Mount Kordofan; said to be of Funj origin.
+Obeid district, Kordofan; claim descent from the Kunjara of Dar-Fur, where some are still found; all now speak Arabic exclusively

-.
-The Halenga of the Mareb river are, however, said to be of undoubted Amharic descent.
+\ The Halenga of the Mareb river are, however, said to be of undoubted Amharic descent.